Signs of an Overworked Liver

 Many people have inflamed gums that bleed easily when they brush their teeth.
 This issue is also linked to the liver, as well as inflammation in the throat.

-Although we can use special toothpastes and mouthwashes to treat these problems, if we don’t improve liver function, we won’t solve the sensitivity and inflammation of the gums and throat.
+Although we can use special toothpastes and mouthwashes to treat these problems, solving the sensitivity and inflammation of the gums and throat requires treating our livers better.

 How’s your poop?